onawinkandaprayer/wrkshp/presentations-topics-list.md

 Postpone, Amend, Refer, Limit Debate, Previous Question.

+## 15. Basic Parliamentary Motions: Point of Order

+When a point of order is valid, and if necessary, how to challenge the ruling of the chair.

 ## 15. Conference Constitution and Bylaws

 Current UCC Constitution and Bylaws and needed amendments.

 ## 16. We Are the World Church

 The world church is not the administrators.
-Why you, the local members, effectively play a larger role than Conference, Union, and Division leadership.
+Why you, the local members, effectively play a much more determinative role in the Church than Conference, Union, and Division leadership.

 ## 17. Non-unity to Unity: How?